-- B.F.A. in Digital Arts - B.F.A. in Graphic Design
+- B.F.A. in Digital Arts

+- B.F.A. in Digital Arts with Game Design Concentration

+- B.F.A. in Graphic Design

 Digital Arts

 Today, digital art is a much sought-after field of study due to its expansive use in a variety of visualization applications throughout the world.
 Without the foundations in the principles of design, studio practice, and a portfolio of critiqued work, the application rarely produces professional results.